dandange8005/mkdocs-site/docs/Ultra presentation.md

 ### 7. Allow your students to track their progress (page 18)

+- progress tracking
+- see how your students are progressing through the course
+- students can control their own progress
+- staff can also see the progress of their students

 The new progress tracking feature allows you to track the progress of your students.
 This is particularly useful if you want to see how your students are progressing through the course and if they are completing the required activities.
 The feature is enabled by default and can be accessed via the Progress Tracking option under Details and Action.